 The only downside to the movement being linked to the handle is potentially having to change baby’s position when moving the seat from the car to the buggy – I guess it depends how light a sleeper your baby is, although you can move the seat without using the handle, but it is certainly trickier!

 The Kiddy Evo-Lunafix can be used as a travel system, as with many car seats these days.
 You can get connectors which fit on to a lot of pushchairs.
 Unfortunately it isn’t compatible with the Phil & Teds Pushchair we have so Kiddy kindly sent us their City’nMove pushchair for the purpose of the review ( separate review on that to follow).
-It attaches pretty easily and again means if you are out and about, baby can lie flat in the car seat and be moved indoors still in the flat position.
+It attaches pretty easily and again means that if you are out and about, baby can lie flat in the car seat and be moved indoors still in the flat position.
 You can find a list of compatible pushchairs on the Kiddy website (if you scroll almost to the bottom, below the video you will see the full list).
 The buttons to detach the car seat from the travel system adaptor are in a slightly awkward position for lifting the seat off the pushchair, but it is easily do-able.

 The car seat comes in some gorgeous colours and we opted for the lovely teal option, Hawaii.
 It has a fantastic sunshade which I love as it extends a long way, giving a lot of protection from the sun which can sometimes be very harsh on a little baby staring up at the sky!
 It also has a slatted design which prevents baby’s back from getting to sweaty.
 With Monkey being a summer baby I found that he very quickly became uncomfortable sitting in a hot car seat so this definitely appeals to me.